Olivera2708/FastTypingPublic/README.md

     </a>
   </div>
 </div>
-*Please note that the code for this application is private.*
+<em>Please note that the code for this application is private.</em>

 ## Features